canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 tags: tutorial showdev asp.net
 ---

 A common task when working with web applications is querying the database.
 You want to store and retrieve any information from your database.
 If you choose to use [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/), you end up writing boilerplate code.
-But, you could use a ORM instead.
+But, you could use an ORM instead.

-## Why to use a ORM?
+## Why to use an ORM?

-A ORM, Object-relational mapping,  is a library that translates between your program and your database.
+An ORM, Object-relational mapping, is a library that translates between your program and your database.
 It converts objects to database records and vice-versa.

 ORMs vary in size and features.
 You can find ORMs that create and maintain your database objects and generate SQL statements.
 Also, you can find micro-ORMs that make you write SQL queries.

 You can roll your own database access layer.
-But, a ORM helps you to:
+But, an ORM helps you to:

 * Open and close connections, commands and readers
 * Parse query results into C# objects